bdoolaeghe/cassandra-course/TPs/TP3/TP3.2_data_availability.md

 cqlsh> SOURCE '/TPs/TP1/insert_dataset_for_temperature_by_city.cql'
 ```

-* Again, shutdown a node, and query the data from 'paris' and 'berlin' as we earlier did [with no replication](#user-content-cluster-with-no-replication).
+* Again, shutdown a node, and query the data from 'paris', 'berlin' 'londres' as we earlier did [with no replication](#user-content-cluster-with-no-replication).
 Conclusion ?

 [>> Next (TP3.3_tunable_consistency.md)](TP3.3_tunable_consistency.md)